MrRancy/lab-app-integration-guide/README.md

 > **NOTE:**
 >
-> Message with "@type": "did:sov:BzCbsNYhMrjHiqZDTUASHg;spec/present-proof/1.0/presentation-result" means that end user has shared their personal information, Given names, Last name and Passport number with the LabApp
+> Message with "@type": "did:sov:BzCbsNYhMrjHiqZDTUASHg;spec/present-proof/1.0/presentation-result" means that end user has shared their personal information, Given names, Last name and Passport number with the LabApp.
 >
 >~thread/thid (8caf39be-0dbf-480d-b3c0-a778fa459915) contains the threadId from the original QR code request.
 >